pfgithub/interpunctbot/README.md

     ip!speedrun leaderboard
     ip!speedrun leaderboard Snake

+## permreplacements

+If you want someone to be able to use bot commands that they need a permission for, but don't want to give them the permission, you can use permreplacements

+    ip!settings permreplacements set <permission> <role id>

+where permission is a permission string like `MANAGE_GUILD` and role id is a role id from `ip!settings listRoles`

+To remove one, use

+    ip!settings permreplacements remove <permision>

 ## Change the name

 If you wish to change the name of the bot, right click on it's name and select `Change Nickname`